plomgrading/plom/doc/source/hw_processing.rst

 (yet) very informative.
 However, the command ``plom-cli list-bundles`` now shows 0 unknown pages, 4 extra pages, and 1 page to discard.
 With no pages in the unknown category, the next step is at hand.
-(Sticklers for logic will notice that the page counts in the categories "known" and "unknown" add up to 0.
-Never forget that this is free software.)

 There is work in progress to allow single-question lists like [3] to be presented as a bare integer question number, like 3.
 Other